 Do you know these about organic dairying?

-- Considering the premium price structure due to growing consumer’s faith on organic dairy products, the primary objectives for world’s leading dairy brands are now to fulfill those requirements to become certified organic.
+- Considering the premium price structure due to growing consumer’s faith on organic dairy products, the primary objectives for world’s leading dairy brands are now to fulfil those requirements to become certified organic.

-An exceptional forage management and utilizing the benefits of ecological approach to health care, maintaining soil fertility by supplying natural fertilizers through etc. helped New Zealand to develop a low-input high-output organic farming system that reduces production costs and increases profitability while providing environmental sustainability.
+- An exceptional forage management and utilizing the benefits of ecological approach to health care, maintaining soil fertility by supplying natural fertilizers through etc. helped New Zealand to develop a low-input high-output organic dairying system that produces highly nutritious milk while reducing production costs, increases profitability and providing environmental sustainability.

-Being a secondary manufacturer, Milkio always ensures all raw materials are certified organic.
-Milkio is honest and willing to declare their organic goodness in the Ghee through various analytical tests results and discussions.
-The ‘Organic’ certifications by BIO-GRO (which is supported by USDA ORGANIC too) has further smoothen Milkio’s journey as ‘Organic’.
+- Milkio is honest and willing to declare their organic goodness in the Ghee through various analytical tests results and discussions.

 Why Milkio’s Organic Ghee?